pascalr/jome/README.md

 This is the master folder containing all the main parts of the Jome programming language.

-## lsp

-A language server protocol (LSP) implementation.
-This is to provide smart coding functionality to IDEs.
-Contains the server and the client.

-TODO: Merge lsp and tm-grammar into a single folder maybe?
-A single vscode extension?

 ## jome

 A package that contains the compiler that converts .jome file to .js files.

 Also contains the jome CLI and the jomec CLI.

+## language server

+A language server implementing the language server protocol (LSP).
+This is to provide smart coding functionality to IDEs.

+## vscode-jome

+The VS Code extension for Jome language support.
+Handles syntax highlighting and a client to talk to the language server.

 ## lib